united-security-providers/usp-core-waap/src/docs/lua-filters.md

     * Just `filter1` will be run as first filter.

 The Lua filter and helper scripts are defined in a config map named `lua-basic-config-map`.
-They only do some logging but do not modify request/response in this example:
+They only do some logging but do not modify request/response in this example.
+Besides the simple example in filter1.lua, filter2.lua and filter3.lua illustrate how utility functions from other scripts can be used (Lua module).

 ```yaml
 apiVersion: v1